New York Denture Dental

 It’s a fairly common myth that dental implants can cause migraines or headaches.
 However, we’re here to let you know that this is not true.
 There is absolutely no scientific evidence to support this.
 After the dental implant has successfully bonded with the jaw/gums, you should experience zero pain.

-If you have any questions or concerns regarding dental implants, give our office a call at New York Office Phone Number 212-689-0024 so we can discuss the next steps.
+If you have any questions or concerns regarding dental implants, give our office a call at Herald Square Dental and The Denture Center Phone Number 212-689-0024 so we can discuss the next steps.

 The short answer is… yes!